 ACTIVITY LEVEL: MEDIUM

-* Per person sharing, not including international flights.
-Single room supplement £780.
+Price person sharing, not including international flights to Central Asia and from China.
+Single room supplement £860.

 $5,860 - please note that this US Dollar price is based on the exchange rate in June 2018.
 Contact the relevant operator for the most up-to-date price information.